pablogonzalezginestet/stackBagg/README.md

-# EnsBagg: Ensemble IPCW Bagging
+# ensBagg: Ensemble IPCW Bagging

-**EnsBagg** is an `R` package that uses inverse probability of censoring weighted (IPCW) bagging approach as a pre-processing step to allow for all existing and any newly developed machine learning methods for classification to be applied to right-censored data with or without competing risk.
+**ensBagg** is an `R` package that uses inverse probability of censoring weighted (IPCW) bagging approach as a pre-processing step to allow for all existing and any newly developed machine learning methods for classification to be applied to right-censored data with or without competing risk.

-**EnsBagg** provides the files to reproduce the simulation studies and the real data application in the forthcoming paper:
+**ensBagg** provides the files to reproduce the simulation studies and the real data application in the forthcoming paper:
 * Gonzalez Ginestet, P. et al. (2019).
 "Ensemble IPCW bagging: a case study in the HIV care registry".